9.3 Recovery of overpayments

 - the recipient’s only income is the personal needs allowance, or where recovery would result in the recipient’s monthly income from all sources to fall below the amount of the personal needs allowance (for more information, please see the Overpayments on active cases section)

-- financial assistance is being deducted and applied to a Support Deduction Notice (SDN) and the amount deducted for the SDN exceeds 10% of the recipient’s budgetary requirements (for more information, please see the Overpayments on active cases section)
+- financial assistance is being deducted and applied to a Support Deduction Notice (SDN) and the amount deducted for the SDN equals 10% of the recipient’s budgetary requirements (the prescribed maximum) (for more information, please see the Overpayments on active cases section)

 - the overpayment is on an inactive Temporary Care Assistance (TCA) case and the adult caregiver is a member of an active social assistance benefit unit (for more information, please see the Temporary Care Assistance overpayments section)